micahgodbolt/micahcodes/src/content/posts/2016-02-21-response-to-frontend-design.md

 ---
 title: A Response to Brad Frost's "Frontend Design" Article
 layout: post.html
-draft: true
+draft: false
 ---

----
-> Wondering why you don't see any CSS on this page?
-Don't worry, it's not broke.
-Read all about [my little experiment here](/hello-world/).

----
+This past week I was thrilled to stumble across the [alliteration filled article by Brad Frost called simply "Frontend Design"](http://bradfrost.com/blog/post/frontend-design/).
+Actually, I didn't stumble across it at all, as it was showing up in just about every feed I followed around the interwebs.
+It had been tweeted, retweeted, quoted then tweeted, screen captured, uploaded and tweeted so many times that I had a feeling Brad had struck a particular nerve in the community.
+So I sat down to read it, curious to see see just what pain, joy, or fear receptor he might have hit.

 ## A response too big for the comments section

-This past week I was thrilled to stumble across the alliteration filled article by Brad Frost called simply ["Frontend Design"](http://bradfrost.com/blog/post/frontend-design/).
-Actually, I didn't stumble across it at all, as it was showing up in just about every feed I followed around the interwebs.
-It had been tweeted, retweeted, quoted then tweeted, screen captured, uploaded and tweeted so many times I had a feeling Brad had struck a particular nerve in the community.
-I was curious to see see just what pain, joy, or fear receptor he might have hit, so I sat down to read it and came up with the following response.
+Before we had comment sections, before social media, before Medium entries were cross posted to LinkedIn, Facebook instant articles and 3 different publications, the web only provided a single method for writing a response to someone's blog.
+That method was to write a blog article of their own!

+### Who's blog is it anyway

+The point of these blog responses wasn't just say "Great job, you rock!" or simply summarize the original article.
+The response would follow the great improvisational tenets known as "yes and...", acknowledging the work that has already been done and then expanding upon it.
+If you weren't adding value to original post then all you were saying was "yes!".

+So here is my __"and..."__

 ## What is a Frontend Designer, and am I one?

 Interestingly enough, the first thing about the article that struck me was the title, which seems fitting as it is the first thing one reads.
-I don't often use the term "Frontend Designer" to define myself or others that perform roles similar to mine.
-But the more I thought about it the more it made sense to use those terms.
+I don't often use the term "Frontend Designer" to define myself, but the more I thought about it the more it made sense to use that term.

 ### Do I need to be Visual to be a Designer?

 I have never had much of a knack for visual design.
-I've tried my hand at full on web design a few times, and while I succeeded (in that I got paid for my work) I never much enjoyed it or felt compelled to do it again.
+I've tried my hand at web design a few times, and while I succeeded (in that I got paid for my work) I never much enjoyed it or felt compelled to do it again.

 Writing code on the other hand is something I always felt comfortable doing.
-I believe I find comfort in the rules, best practices and practicality of code.
+I believe I found comfort in the rules, best practices and practicality of code.
 "Does the code work?"
 Yes!
 "Then you have succeeded"!

-But just because I was never a fan of visual design, doesn't mean that the work I do should not be considered design.
+But just because I was never a fan of doing visual design, doesn't mean that the work I do should not be considered design.
 Design can mean many things!

+### Why do we think Design is always visual?

+Speaking about the term "design" with a friend outside of the web development industry, I was quickly reminded that we have created a unnecessarily strong association between the terms "design" and "visual design".
+We view them as essentially the same thing.
+But outside of web development, my friend reminds me, "design solves problems, no more, no less".
+So why do we treat the term differently?

+#### Our printed history

+My only conclusion is that our interpretation of the term "design" comes from our predominantly print background.
+Many web departments (and developers) are direct descendants of print design.
+Media companies who wanted to dive into the "new media age", tasked their staff of designers to hop into photoshop (or even inDesign) and come up with a flattened image to hand off to the new development team they hired so that they could make one of those new fangled website.

+Now see what I did there?
+I said "staff of designers", and you didn't think to ask "what kind of designers?".
+A media company that has a designer on staff is going to be a visual designer.
+That has always been our assumption.
+But it's about time we assert our independence from out print heritage, and fight for the right to define our own industry.
+We are all designers solving problems through creative use of our talents, skills and expertise.

 ### s/Visual/Frontend

-For a Frontend Designer the creative effort is not measured by the visual appearance of our end product, but by the processes we employ in producing said product.
+We believe that a Frontend Designer's creative effort is not measured by the visual appearance of our end product, but by the processes we employ in producing said product.

 - How do we tackle accessibility problems?
 - How have we addressed performance issues?
 - How is our code organized?
 - How reusable are the pieces that we have created?

-For every second we spend completing a _develoment_ task, we spend an equal amount of time designing solutions for the unique problems we face in our profession.
+For every second we spend completing a _development_ task, we spend an equal amount of time designing solutions for the unique problems we face in our profession.

 Sure, I don't have any problem calling ourselves Frontend Developers instead, but we do ourselves a disservice to ignore the fact that we are all designers in our own way.